-Artificial intelligence and technology have taken on a huge role in parts of our lives, allowing us access to communication methods and information.
-In fact, we rely so much on the advances of technology to complete projects with detailed research, communicate with our families and friends, and make daily tasks easier—like controlling our home security, ordering goods and services, and entertaining us.
+Artificial intelligence and technology have taken on a huge role in parts of our lives, allowing us access to communication methods and information we didn’t have before.
+In fact, we rely so much on the advances of technology to complete projects with detailed research, communicate with our families and friends, and make daily tasks easier—like controlling our home security, ordering food and beverages, and entertaining us.

-The Future of Tech on the Rise in LTC
+The Future of Tech on the Rise in Long-Term Care (LTC)

 Growing strains on the LTC system

-By 2030 almost one in five Americans will be 65 years or older, potentially stretching the LTC system to its limits.
-Our ever-growing population of aging seniors and baby boomers have made tech in LTC an important gain in continuing to serve up great healthcare to the public.
-Almost 60 percent of families will provide caregiving assistance and one in three households are caring for a family member with cognitive impairment and around 80 to 90 percent of nursing home residents have both physical and cognitive impairments.
+In fact, almost 60 percent of families will provide caregiving assistance and one in three households are caring for a family member with cognitive impairment, like Alzheimer’s disease.
+Plus, around 80 to 90 percent of nursing home residents have both physical and cognitive impairments.
 It’s clear the needs for LTC will notably increase as the number of seniors who have cognitive or physical limitations also increases.

 Trending tech in LTC

 EHR and EMR systems provide a full synopsis of information about residents, including important things like allergies, medications, and medical conditions.
-By using e-record sharing, across healthcare providers and hospitals, they can be sure that the details pertaining to their patient aren’t missed.
-And because seniors often have multiple things going on in their healthcare journey—i.e. different medical workers caring for them, diagnostics to continue gathering, tests to run, medications they’re on—the details really matter when it comes to quality patient care.
+By using e-record sharing, across health care providers and hospitals, they can be sure that the details pertaining to their patient aren’t missed.
+And because seniors often have multiple things going on in their health care journey—you know, different medical workers caring for them, diagnostics to continue gathering, tests to run, medications they’re on, etc.—the details really matter when it comes to quality patient care.

 Investing in the future of tech in LTC

-While LTC travelers, medical workers and caregivers continue to push tech in the LTC setting, another way to help promote tech in LTC is through teaching seniors.
-Places like Thrive Center are tech innovation centers, designed to encourage seniors to test out wearable tech, VR headsets and other forms of tech that could elevate their lifestyles.
+While LTC travelers, medical workers, and caregivers continue to push tech in the LTC setting, another way to help promote technology in LTC is through teaching seniors.
+Places like Thrive Center are tech innovation centers, designed to encourage seniors to test out wearable tech, VR headsets, and other forms of tech that could elevate their lifestyles.